Phelps comeback marches on with butterfly win

 Lochte was second in 53.08 with Matthew Josa third in 53.64.

-Lochte was victor in the only other meeting between he and Phelps this year, but is on his own comeback trail after aggravating a knee injury in April.
+Lochte was victor in the only other meeting between he and Phelps this year, but he is on his own comeback trail after aggravating a November knee injury in April.

 The ‘Bulldog Grand Slam’ continues in Athens on Saturday with Phelps scheduled to swim the 100m backstroke as he prepares for the Aug.
 6-10 U.S. Championships in Irvine, California ahead of the Pan Pacific Championships on the Gold Coast in Australia.